 For earlier updates and news from CNL, please visit the News Archive

 Welcome to the Computational Nanoscience Laboratory in the School of Mechanical and Materials Engineering.
-This group, led by Soumik Banerjee, focuses on modeling materials relevant to energy conversion and storage.
+This group is led by Soumik Banerjee, who is an Associate Professor at WSU.
+CNL focuses on modeling materials relevant to energy conversion and storage.
 In particular, we perform atomistic, molecular and mesoscale simulations to investigate energy conversion, transport and storage mechanisms in a range of materials including carbon nanotubes, organic crystals, fullerenes, and conjugated polymers.
 CNL is particularly involved in modeling chemical kinetics at interfaces, thermal and charge transport phenomena and growth and agglomeration of nanomaterials.

 Some of the ongoing projects are related to: